Mattress Buying Guide

 Below is a quick look at some of the most well-known and widely available mattress brands.

 Beautyrest (formerly Simmons) lines include Beautyrest Black, Beautyrest Harmony, Beautyrest Hybrid, and Beautyrest Silver.
-Beautyrest mattresses are available nationwide through mass-market chains such as Sears, sleep specialty chains, and furniture stores.
-Prices for a queen range from around $1,000 to a few thousand dollars.
+Beautyrest mattresses are available nationwide through mass-market chains, sleep specialty chains, and furniture stores.

 Novaform, made by Innocor Comfort (formerly Sleep Innovations), is a line of memory-foam mattresses, mattress toppers, and pillows sold exclusively at Costco and on its website.
 The mattress line averages medium firmness and has performed fairly well in our tests.
 The store won’t charge for shipping and handling if you contact it about a return within a reasonable period of time, such as a few months after purchase.
 (You don’t even need to save the box.)
-That goes for the website and the stores.
-Its queen mattresses generally sell for under $1,000.
+That goes for mattresses purchased on its the website, too.

 Sealy, one of the largest manufacturers, makes the Sealy and Stearns & Foster brands of mattresses.
 The company also markets itself as a maker of orthopedic, back-friendly mattresses with its Posturepedic line.
-The national brand is available in mass-market chains such as Sears, sleep specialty stores, and furniture retailers.
-Sealy makes models in a wide range of prices, from a few hundred dollars to several thousand dollars for a queen.
+The national brand is available in mass-market chains, sleep specialty stores, and furniture retailers.

-Serta, the largest brand of mattresses in the U.S., is available at mass-market chains such as Sears, sleep specialty chains, and furniture stores.
-Prices for a queen range from a few hundred dollars to a few thousand dollars.
+Serta, the largest brand of mattresses in the U.S., is available at mass-market chains, sleep specialty chains, and furniture stores.